-My name is Senga White and I am a Research and Learning Coordinator working at Southland Boys High School, a Year 7-13 school in Invercargill, New Zealand.
+My name is Senga White and I am an information and knowledge specialist, currently working as Research and Learning Coordinator at Southland Boys High School, a Year 7-13 school in Invercargill, New Zealand.

 Through this position, I am developing a strategy to embed information literacy and research skills through the curriculum at all year levels using the Information Literacy Framework.
 I plan lessons and teach related skills, and am head of library services.
 I have worked in the school library sector since 2000 and previously held the position of library manager for James Hargest College for 12 years.